RadicalZephyr/old-site/_posts/2013-09-03-why-am-i-doing-this.md

 however, I decided that I wanted to know more about how to really properly care for cast-iron.
 But I was sorely disappointed by the collective knowledge that I found on the internet.
-Most of it was only half complete, or simply somewhat vague.
-Then there was a folklore-ish aspect to some of it.
-I was recently told with great conviction that the one thing you absolutely cannot do is submerge a cast-iron pan in soapy water.
+Most of it was only half complete, or simply vague.
+Some pages sounded more like urban legend than actual advice.
+I was recently told with great conviction that the one thing you absolutely cannot do is submerge a cast-iron pan in soapy water; as though this would cause it to shatter instantly.

 This has started to change.
-In about ten seconds of googling today (September 2013), I found one [blog post by Sheryl Canter][castchem] that talks exactly about the chemistry of cast iron seasoning.
+In about ten seconds of googling today (September 2013), I found one [blog post by Sheryl Canter][castchem] that talks specifically about the chemistry of cast iron seasoning.
 But at the time, the situation was exactly as Sheryl Canter describes, lots of mutually conflicting information with very few common threads.

 [castchem]: http://sherylcanter.com/wordpress/2010/01/a-science-based-technique-for-seasoning-cast-iron/